Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-Draughts can lead to low temperatures inside houses.
-A damp home is more expensive to heat, resulting in wasted energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in houses.
+A humid house will cost more to heat, resulting in wasted energy and resulting in higher bills.

-There is no need to block off holes or gaps that are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the building when the home gets warmer and cooler, in order to let them be shut and opened, rather instead of being stuck.
-We will inspect the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be required to allow for the movement of the building when the house is heated and cools in order to let them be opened and closed rather than securing.
+We will check all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections